concord-consortium/portal-report/docs/launch.md

 #### Initial Launch Params (#1 in the diagram)

 - **class** URL to portal class api to get info about the class
 - **firebase-app** firebase app name in the portal.
 It defaults to "report-service".
-You might set this to work ith the development firestore database with "report-service-dev"
+You might set this to work with the development firestore database with "report-service-dev"
 - **offering** URL used to request info from the portal about this assignment in the portal
 - **reportType** always set to `offering`
 - **studentId** user id of the student this report is being opened for